Kapil-MLDev/Titanic-Survival-Prediction-System/README.md

 **Made with ❤️ and Python**

-*"Analyzing history to predict outcomes - A tribute to the passengers of the Titanic"*
+*"Analyzing history to predict outcomes - A tribute to the passengers of the Titanic 🕯️ "*